 Clients kept asking, so we built our own platform.

-Our goal was to offer our clients a full service webcasting experience including filming the event, vision mixing and broadcasting live.
+Our goal as a video production company was to offer our clients a full service webcasting experience including filming the event, vision mixing and broadcasting live.
 The problem was that developers wanted your first born son and the deeds to your house to create a hosting platform.

 Set up in response to the crazy quotes received from other webcasting companies, we spent nearly two years developing our own technology.
 Our microsites have been 100% designed and created in house and we’re very proud of their success – they’ve taken almost a year to complete and have been built purely on our clients’ needs and feedback.

 Our microsites are secure and fully customisable to match any corporate branding and we include many interactive features for free, for example ask a question, voting and video on demand.
 At present over 150 sites have been created and we’re always working on extra features.

 We’ve made the platform as adaptable as possible so all the features can be turned on/off as required.
 As well as that the sites allow for private streaming via password access, embedding into any other website and ticketing for pay to view events.